Overview of DevOps

 In the continuous testing stage, our developed software is getting tested continuously to detect bugs using several automation tools.

-• Tools used: For the QA/Testing purpose, we can use many automated tools, and the tool used widely for automation testing is Selenium as it lets QAs test the codes in parallel to ensure that there is no error, incompetencies, or flaws in the software.
+- Tools used: For QA/Testing purposes, we can use many automated tools, and the tool used widely for automation testing is Selenium as it lets QAs test the codes in parallel to ensure that there are no errors, incompetencies, or flaws in the software.

 Continuous Monitoring